 Point and shoots?
 Built in post production?
 Psaw!
 None of that really can do a true work of art justice.
 Give me a computer and I’ll produce a better image than anything native to a camera any day of the week!
 (And my skills are even a little rusty in that vein right now!)
 I would venture to guess that most photographers would agree here too.

-That’s my “deal” with the camera.
+That’s my “deal” with the camera – photography is not about the money!

 What about you?
 Do cameras matter?